zauni/pngmin/README.md

   pngmin: {
     compile: {
       options: {
         concurrency: 8, // specify how many exucutables get spawned in parallel
-        ext: '.png',                // use .png as extension for the optimized files
+        ext: ".png", // use .png as extension for the optimized files
-        quality: '65-80',           // output quality should be between 65 and 80 like jpeg quality
+        quality: "65-80", // output quality should be between 65 and 80 like jpeg quality
         speed: 10, // pngquant should be as fast as possible
         iebug: true, // optimize image for use in Internet Explorer 6
-        nofs: true                  // disable dithering
+        nofs: true, // disable dithering
       },
       files: [
         {
-          src: 'path/to/images/*.png',
+          src: "path/to/images/*.png",
-          dest: 'dest/'
+          dest: "dest/",
         },
         {
-          src: 'path/to/other/images/*.png',
+          src: "path/to/other/images/*.png",
-          dest: 'another/dest/'
+          dest: "another/dest/",
-        }
-      ]
-    }
-  }
+        },
+      ],
+    },
+  },
 });
 ```

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using [Grunt](http://gruntjs.com/).
+Lint and test your code.

 When writing unit tests, perform the following:

-1. Use Node 12 or above
-1. Ensure you've got [`yarn`](https://classic.yarnpkg.com/en/docs/install/) setup and installed.
-Recommended method: `npm install -g yarn`
+1. Ensure you've got [`Node 20+`](https://nodejs.org/en/download/package-manager) setup and installed.
-1. Run install: `yarn`
+1. Run install: `npm install`
-1. Run tests: `yarn run test`
+1. Run tests: `npm run test`
-   - Optionally, you can run tests (without regenerating images) via calling `nodeunit` directly from the command line (just install globally via `yarn add nodeunit`).

 ## Release History

+- 2.0.0: Rewrite in TypeScript and update of all dependencies
 - 1.4.0: Reporting errors when failing to run `pngquant` and added option `failOnError`.
 To begin failing on errors, please set `failOnError` to `true`.
 (2020-07-10 via [#21](https://github.com/zauni/pngmin/issues/21))
 - 1.3.0: Option to disable Floyd-Steinberg dithering (2017-04-02)
 - 1.2.0: Option to specify if a retry is made when pngquant exits with status 99